 We draw attention to Note 1 in the financial report, which describes the basis of accounting.
-The financial report has been prepared for the purpose of fulfilling the directors' financial reporting responsibilities under the Australian Charities and Not-for-profits Commission (ACNC) Act 2012 and for internal purposes to assist Chamber of Commerce and Industry of Western Australia Limited and its members.
+The financial report has been prepared for the purpose of fulfilling the directors' financial reporting responsibilities under the Australian Charities and Not-for-profits Commission (ACNC) Act 2012.
 As a result, the financial report may not be suitable for another purpose.
 Our report is intended solely for Chamber of Commerce and Industry of Western Australia Limited and its members and should not be used by parties other than Chamber of Commerce and Industry of Western Australia Limited and its members.
 Our opinion is not modified in respect of this matter.

-PricewaterhouseCoopers, ABN 52 780 433 757 Brookfield Place, 125 St Georges Terrace, PERTH WA 6000, GPO Box D198, PERTH WA 6840 T: +61 8 9238 3000, F: +61 8 9238 3999, www.pwc.com.au
+PricewaterhouseCoopers, ABN 52 780 433 757

+Brookfield Place, 125 St Georges Terrace, PERTH WA 6000, GPO Box D198, PERTH WA 6840 T: +61 8 9238 3000, F: +61 8 9238 3999, www.pwc.com.au